 Question How to Find the Answer What is your Sage client ID number?
 Your client ID number can be found on correspondence you receive from Sage.
 If you do not know your Sage client ID, contact the person at your company who maintains your relationship with Sage.
 What software version are you using?
 To find the version, open Sage 100 Contractor; click Help > About Sage 100 Contractor and note the number listed.
 What application or area in the software are you calling about?
 On the menu list, identify the application and window where are you are working (i.e. Selecting Invoices to Pay in 4-3-1, Accounts Payable Vendor Payments).
 How can we help you?
 Walk through the exact steps you completed with as much detail and accuracy as possible.
 Is there an error mes- sage?
 Write down the exact wording of the message.
 Can you reproduce the issue?
 Were you able to walk through the same steps that led to the problem and see whether it happened again?
 Is this the first time the problem has happened?
-Does the problem occur on one workstation or several?
+Does the problem occur on one workstation or sev- eral?
 Ask other users if they have experienced the same problem.
-Have them test at their workstation to see if they experience the same problem.
+Have them test at their workstation to see if they experience the same prob- lem.
 Also, have the original user try other workstations to see whether the problem is specific to that user.
-Has anything changed with your software, hardware, or workflow?
-Ask your network administrator for technical information regarding anything that may have changed behind the scenes: upgrades to Sage 100 Contractor, new third-party software installations, moving of data from one server to another, new printers or print driver installation, or anything else that might affect the network.
+Has anything changed with your software, hard- ware, or workflow?
+Ask your network administrator for technical information regarding any- thing that may have changed behind the scenes: upgrades to Sage 100 Contractor, new third-party software installations, moving of data from one server to another, new printers or print driver installation, or anything else that might affect the network.
 Does the problem hap- pen in the sample data sets?
 Select [File> Open Company], then change the drive letter on the dropdown to C:, select Sample Company.

-What kind of network are you using?
+Question How to Find the Answer What kind of network are you using?
 If you do not know, contact your network administrator.
-What operating system is on your computer?
-For Vista: Click [Start] , type winver in the 'start search' window and click [OK].
 What printers and print drivers are installed?
 If you do not know, contact your network administrator.
 When was your last backup?
 If you do not know, contact your network administrator.